kavinbharathii/opnotes-project/README.md

 The Register Form:
 ![](images/register%20demo.png)

-<p>"OpNotes" name sounded cool to me and the line "Notes for Optimists" was soo professional sounding.
+<p>It is a notes taking app with CRUD functionality, and user authentication and served with user specific
-It is a notes taking app with CRUD functionality, and user authentication and served with user specific data.
+data.
 It uses Django on the backend, css for styles and html for the templates.</p>

 <p>It has a Heroku Postgres database, so it is usable.</p>